 What did the evidence say?

 There is insufficient evidence to draw conclusions about whether there is a role for traditional school dental screening in improving dental attendance.
 School dental screening programmes with personalised referral letters or additional motivation elements probably have the ability to improve dental attendance over the short term (follow-up of three months up to two years).
 Screening based on specific criteria may possibly be better than no screening.
-However, it is not clear if improvement in dental attendance leads to better oral health of children.
+However, it is not clear if improvement in dental attendance leads to the better oral health of children.
 We still need high-quality studies that measure the impact of screening on oral health carried out over longer periods of time.

 How good was the evidence?